- 1 Boarding Schedule & Reservations

-2. For dogs who are socially inclined, but also enjoy personal space and time to rest and relax, dogs can have their own space when they are inside, and each time they go outside, they can accompany a social group of typically 8-12 compatible dogs.
+2. For dogs who are socially inclined but also enjoy some personal space and time to rest and relax, dogs can have their own space when they are inside, and each time they go out, they can accompany a social group of typically 8-12 compatible dogs.
 This includes going out with the group five times a day on weekdays and Saturdays, and four times on Sundays.
 With this option, when dogs come back inside, they return to their individual spots to rest and relax.
 There is no additional cost for this option.

 3. For dogs who are not particularly socially inclined and prefer their personal space, we have fenced-in singles yards where they can enjoy outside time, typically five times during the day on weekdays and on Saturdays, and four times on Sundays.

 In order to socialize with other dogs, all dogs must meet the health and behavioral requirements set forth in the Daycare and Socialization Agreement, which can be found below.
 All new dogs that would like to socialize go through an introductory testing period.
 Typically we start by getting them settled in and comfortable with our facility and our staff – from there, they meet a couple of neutral, very well-behaved dogs.
 If that goes well, we slowly introduce more dogs until they have been exposed to a range of dogs with different temperaments and personalities.

 We make every effort to put compatible dogs together, but each dog is a unique individual, and they can be unpredictable.
 A dog’s safety is our highest priority.
 If a dog does not do well with all others, or is visibly nervous or uncomfortable, we may be able to build some safe and compatible groups for them, but they may ultimately be unable to socialize, at our discretion.

 Comfortable Bedding – We offer an assortment of beds, blankets, and towels for bedding.
 You are welcome to bring bedding from home if you so choose,* but we ask that it be clearly labeled and fully machine washable.